 Paul W. Klipsch receives a patent on his Klipschorn speaker design and essentially helps kick off the Hi-Fi era.

-At age 42 and initiating his fifth career, Paul W. Klipsch registers the name Klipsch & Associates and begins selling his Klipschorn speakers to scientists and audiophiles.
-At this time, he’s working out of a tin shed in Hope, Arkansas.
+At age 42 and initiating his fifth career, Paul W. Klipsch registers the name Klipsch & Associates and begins selling his Klipschorn speakers out of a tin shed in Hope, Arkansas.
 A local cabinetmaker and the Baldwin Piano Company assist Paul in building his first 20 Klipschorn speakers.

 Paul W. Klipsch acquires his first factory building, formerly the telephone exchange building for the Southwest Proving Grounds in Hope, Arkansas, and hires his first employee, cabinetmaker Lloyd McClellan.
 The first Klipschorn built here is numbered 121.
 Today, the original factory is the Klipsch Museum.

 Paul W. Klipsch introduces his experimental Heresy speaker, effectively the world’s first commercial center channel speaker.
-A year later, he demonstrates it at the World’s Fair in Brussels, Belgium.
+A year later, it is demonstrated at the World’s Fair in Brussels, Belgium.

 Klipsch & Associates beefs up its professional speaker line with the 500-pound MCM speaker.
 Designed for touring sound and cinema applications, the MCM delivers enough power to rock the house down.